Skip to content

 Food Processor

 If you don’t have a food processor, you may want to consider getting one.
-They are handy for slicing, shredded, and chopping all kinds of things – onions, peppers, zucchini, rhubarb, cranberries, etc. If mine broke, I’d buy another one tomorrow.
+They are handy for slicing, shredding, and chopping all kinds of things – onions, peppers, zucchini, rhubarb, cranberries, etc. If mine broke, I’d buy another one tomorrow.

 Enameled Cast Iron Dutch Oven